Erikdekamps/kingly_minimal/components/comment/README.md

 ## Features

 - **Composable:** This component composes other SDCs for consistency.
-It uses `kingly_minimal:image` to render the author's avatar and `kingly_minimal:text` to render the main comment body, ensuring consistent styling for user-generated content.
+It uses `kingly_minimal:image` to render the author's avatar, `kingly_minimal:heading` for the title, and `kingly_minimal:text` to render the main comment body.
 - **Semantic Markup:** Uses `<article>` for the comment wrapper and `<footer>` for the submission metadata, providing a meaningful structure for assistive technologies.